Estimating the Number of Components in Finite Mixture Models via Variational Approximation: Background and New Method

 as sample size $n$ tends to infinity, and the leading coefficients $\underline\lambda$ and $\overline{\lambda}$ are given by

-where $K^*$ denotes the true number of components underlying the data-generating process.
-When $\phi_0<(d+1)/2$, there exists a gap between $\underline\lambda$ and $\overline{\lambda}$.
-It should be noted that $(d+1)/2$ also serves as the threshold for $\phi_0$, below which the desirable stable behavior of the posterior distribution and its variational approximation (see Corollary~\ref{empty out rate}) to empty the extra components can be maintained.
-This stable behavior is also shown to lead to improved parameter estimation efficiency (see Theorem~\ref{para root n}).
-In contrast, when $\phi_0>(d+1)/2$ and $K$ is over-specified, then two or more components can be very close with non-negligible weights each, leading to unstable and less accurate parameter estimation (for example, see our numerical results in Section~\ref{sec:theorem_emp}).
-In practice, a choice of $\phi_0$ less than one is also typically preferred in the literature.
-For example, a default choice of $\phi_0$ in topic models \citep{blei2003latent} is $K^{-1}$, which encourages a sparse mixing weight $w$ for easier interpretation.
-Conversely, a larger $\phi_0$ tends to promote a denser mixing weight; in particular, Diri$(\phi_0,\ldots,\phi_0)$ tends to concentrate around the uniform weights $(K^{-1},\ldots,K^{-1})$ as $\phi_0$ approaches infinity.
-Therefore, it is an important theoretical question whether this gap can be eliminated for small $\phi_0$, so that model selection based on maximizing the ELBO is provably consistent.
-In this work, we close this gap by proving matching lower and upper bounds for the ELBO under any positive values of $\phi_0$.
-The discussion following our Theorem~\ref{main theorem}, Section~\ref{sec:para_est}, and our numerical results (e.g., Section~\ref{sec:theorem_emp}) both suggest that a small $\phi_0$ value is indeed preferred for accurate model selection and parameter estimation.
+where $K^*$ denotes the true number of components in the underlying data-generating process.
+When $\phi_0 < (m+1)/2$, a gap exists between $\underline{\lambda}$ and $\overline{\lambda}$.
+Notably, $(m+1)/2$ also serves as a threshold for $\phi_0$, below which the desirable stable behavior of the posterior distribution and its variational approximation (see Corollary~\ref{empty out rate}) to empty the extra components can be maintained.
+This stability further improves parameter estimation efficiency (see Theorem~\ref{para root n}).
+In contrast, when $\phi_0 > (m+1)/2$ and $K$ is over-specified, two or more components can be very close with non-negligible weights each, leading to unstable and less accurate parameter estimation (e.g., see numerical results in Section~\ref{sec: section 4.1}).
+In practice, $\phi_0 \le 1$ is typically preferred in the literature.
+For example, a defaulted choice of $\phi_0$ in topic models \citep{blei2003latent} is $K^{-1}$, encouraging sparse mixing weights $\bm w$ for better interpretation.
+Conversely, a larger $\phi_0$ promotes denser mixing weights; in particular, $\text{Diri}(\phi_0,\ldots,\phi_0)$ tends to concentrate around uniform weights $(K^{-1},\ldots,K^{-1})$ as $\phi_0 \to \infty$.
+Therefore it is an important theoretical question whether this gap can be eliminated for small $\phi_0$, so that model selection based on maximizing the ELBO is provably consistent.
+In this work we bridge this gap by proving matching lower and upper bounds for ELBO under any positive $\phi_0$.
+Our numerical results in Section~\ref{sec: section 4.1} also suggest that { a suitably small $\phi_0$ ($\phi_0< (m+1)/2$) is preferable for accurate model selection and parameter estimation.}